LewisMorgan1/IMLOAssessment/README.md

 * Leverages PyTorch for building and training the CNN model.
 * Achieves high accuracy on the 102 Oxford Flowers dataset.
 * Provides options to customize training parameters through arguments.
+* 65% accuracy using 8 layers and the trained data I've created from scratch.

 ## Installation